-This alternative would connect Steamshovel Slough to the Central Area through a channel that would go through the North Area and under 2nd Street.
-Focused marsh and transitional wetland grading would occur to lower the site to wetland elevations transitioning up to upland elevations along the northern and western borders of the Central Area.
+This alternative would connect Steamshovel Slough to the Central Area through via a channel that would go through the be constructed from the North Area and extend under 2nd Street, either through a culvert system, by raising the road with a bridge, or by raising the road in a manner that provides a tidal connection, flood control, and protection from sea-level rise.
+Focused marsh and transitional wetland grading would occur to lower the Central Areasite to wetland elevations transitioning up to upland elevations along the northern and western borders of the Central Area.
 A new earthen levee would be constructed along 2nd Street and Shopkeeper Road, but the levee crest elevation and levee footprint would be reduced compared to the proposed program.
-The existing wells on the Central LCWA site would be raised to maintain the existing level of flood protection.
+The existing wells on the Central LCWA site would be raised or protected with a wall or berm to maintain the existing level of flood protection, but to a lower elevation than in the proposed program.
+Construction on the Central Area would be done in the long-term after the Los Cerritos Wetlands Oil Consolidation and Restoration project restores the Northern Synergy Oil Field site and removes the oil infrastructure and remediates the Southern Synergy Oil Field and the Long Beach City Property sites.
+Furthermore, a tidal connection will need to be created from the Northern Synergy Oil Field Site to 2nd Street.
 Section 5.4 discusses the reasons this alternative was not carried forward.